mechabecca94/MDes/Prototyping.md

 # 2.0 Logs

 ## 9. March 17 2019 pt.
 2
-Unfortunately I wasn't able to do a second playtest yet because of some paint troubles, but I was able to get some process photos of my response to the last playtest.
+Unfortunately I haven't able to do a second playtest yet because of some paint drying related troubles, but I was able to get some process photos of my response to the last playtest.
 Below are those photos, along with the current ruleset for reference.

 ![](blob:https://imgur.com/bb6e5674-dcdf-4f6c-bb36-35b1dfdb755e)

+<b>The goal:</b>
+Using the game cards, fill in as much of the board as you can with your group’s drawings.
+One game run involves filling up a leaf on the board.

+<b>To start:</b>
+Separate the red and blue decks.
+Shuffle the blue deck and put it face down.
+These will be used later to help prompt the drawings.

+Next, evenly divide the red deck cards between players.
+On them, use the chalk markers to write a one word related to wellness that is relevant to you.
+This may be something that defines, represents, or is an example of this concept for you.

+Put these face down in a mixed up pile when everyone is done.

+<b>To play:</b>
+<i> 1) Planning </i>
+To start, a player will draw one of the red deck cards from the pile and write its word on one of the inner petals.
+Then, they will draw out a blue deck prompt card and flip it over for everyone to see.

+Once all the players understand the subject they need to draw to advance, the group will negotiate what kind of illustration they want to make of it.
+Considering both the red prompt and blue subject cards, players draw together the agreed picture.

+HOWEVER, they may only use the number of lines that is indicated on the drawn blue card!
+Each player can draw any number of lines as long as the total number of lines is equal to the indicated by the subject card.

+<i>2) Draw!</i>
+Once the picture is agreed upon and everyone knows who will be drawing what, it is time to start the timer and draw the picture before the timer expires.

+<b>To end:</b>
+After a leaf is filled, a player who has not yet drawn any cards gets to pull out the next round’s red and blue cards.
+This cycle of drawing cards is then continued until all of the possible drawing spaces are filled.

 ## 8. March 17 2019 pt.
 1
 Last term, I tested the previously mentioned prototypes with a group of playtesters at TAG.